 Statement of Claim

-In many cases, a Statement of Claim is filed in the Court of Queen’s Bench of Alberta.
+In many cases, a Statement of Claim is filed in the Court of King’s Bench of Alberta.
 A Statement of Claim is a legal document that formally starts the lawsuit against the at-fault driver.

 In Alberta, typically a Statement of Claim must be filed within two years from the date of the accident, or you lose your right to sue.
 There are some exceptions to this, for example, if the injured person was a minor at the time of the accident.
 Make sure you understand your options and legal rights.